dhcav/ShortcutsForJamfPro/categoryPicker/readme.md

 This helper Shortcut is designed to be used within other Shortcuts where a Category needs to be chosen or created.

+## Download This Shortcut
+- You can download this Shortcut [here](https://github.com/dhcav/ShortcutsForJamfPro/raw/main/categoryPicker/categoryPicker.shortcut)
+- It can also be downloaded by clicking the Shortcut file above, then clicking 'View Raw'

 ### Input/s
 Optional